Obama commutes Puerto Rican nationalist's sentence

 Mark-Viverito, the first Puerto Rican and Latina to hold a citywide elected position in New York, replied: "Claro @Lin_Manuel!
 (Without) a doubt!
 Told him you would invite him to Hamilton.
 But no idea you would perform!
 What a treat!
 But he deserves it!"

-Rep. Nydia Velasquez, told CNN affiliate NY 1: "Being characterized as a terrorist himself, the White House took it's time to asses every level, every fact, but most importantly this is a President who is very cautious, who is very respectful of the law."
+Rep. Nydia Velasquez, told CNN affiliate NY 1: "Being characterized as a terrorist himself, the White House took its time to assess every level, every fact, but most importantly this is a President who is very cautious, who is very respectful of the law."

 "Today is a day of celebration.
 It's a day of brotherhood and sisterhood in PR and we are very proud and I'm very grateful to the president."